 - Mailroom: houses all incoming emails, text messages, and faxes that have been sent to the Org.
 Mailroom items can then be sent to projects.

-- Address Book: lists all contacts across the Org
+- Contacts, or the Address Book: lists all contacts across the Org

 - Calendar: your user calendar, which will list deadlines and events specific to you and your projects.
 This is the calendar you are able to share with other users and connect with either Google or Outlook.

-When you click Build Reports you will see a list of all the possible report types.
+When you click Report Builder you will see a list of all your reports and a list of the possible report types.
 Click on a report type to begin creating that report.